daniyargroove/Lightweight-Markup-Language-Challenge/README.md

 3. What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

-`Aladdin is BlackRock's end-to-end investment management and operations platform used by institutional investors including asset managers, pension funds, insurers and corporate treasurers.`

-4. Which technologies are they currently using, and how are they implementing them?

 `Aladdin: BlackRock's investment operating system that connects people, information, and technology to manage money in real time.
 Aladdin stands for Asset, Liability, and Debt & Derivative Investment Network.
 Aladdin uses AI and ML to process data and provide insights to help investment managers make decisions.`

 `Aladdin Data Cloud: BlackRock's managed data-as-a-service solution powered by Snowflake's data platform`

 `Cachematrix: A platform designed to optimize time and resources.`

+4. Which technologies are they currently using, and how are they implementing them?

+`HTML5, jQuery, Google Analytics, Viewport, Meta, IPhone / Mobile Compatible, Apple Mobile Web Clips Icon`

 ---